Robert C Thomas MA, MBACP

 CBT is a psychological treatment that helps in disputing peoples negative beliefs by challenging their thoughts, feelings and behaviour.
 When someone comes with a problem, its not the problem, its the way they look at it with their thought process thats the problem, its the way they believe they fit into the world.

 The initial consultation is used as an introduction to assess your suitability to proceed with the therapy.
 CBT is a collaborative process so we will work together to:

 The success of CBT depends on your active participation throughout the duration of therapy.
 The therapy is typically 8 - 10 individual sessions (usually weekly), and each session will last approximately one hour, its a collaborative process and therefore commitment to therapy is essential.

-As a Member of the British Association for Counselling and Psychotherapy (MBACP) and the Association for Independent Practitioners (AIP), I am bound by their Ethical Frameworks for Good Practice in Counselling and Psychotherapy.
+As a Registered Member of the British Association for Counselling and Psychotherapy (MBACP) I am bound by their Ethical Frameworks for Good Practice in Counselling and Psychotherapy.
 As a therapist its important for me to ensure my practice is offering the fundamental values and ethical principles of counselling and psychotherapy.